Gaula River – Norwegian Flyfisher’s Club

 The Norwegian Flyfisher’s Club is located near the village of Støren, in the middle of Norway, only an hour drive from the Trondheim airport.
 It is conveniently accessible from all major international destinations.

-The fishing is spread throughout the Gaula Valley, are clearly marked and easy to reach by car or in some cases by foot.
+The fishing is spread throughout the Gaula Valley, is clearly marked and easy to reach by car or in some cases by foot.